Fatland: Fatland

 Fatland was inherited by Dr. Wetherill's son, Col. John Macomb Wetherill (1828–1895), a Civil War veteran who managed the family's Pennsylvania coal lands, and never married.
-He gave permission for William Bakewell's remains to be reinterred at Fatland, and directed that he himself be buried there.
-In his will, Col. Wetherill deeded the private cemetery to a trust, directed that it be expanded and improved, and established an endowment for its maintenance.
+He gave permission for William Bakewell's remains to be reinterred beside the first Mrs. Bakewell's remains at Fatland, and Col. Wetherill directed that he himself be buried there.
+In his will, he deeded the private cemetery to a trust, directed that it be expanded and improved, and established an endowment for its maintenance.

 Ownership of Fatland passed to the colonel's younger brother, William H. Wetherill, Jr. (1838–1927) and wife Elizabeth Proctor (1842–1914), under whom the property was "greatly beautified."
-He carried out the improvements to the private cemetery, and had Wetherill ancestors and others reburied there.
+He carried out the improvements to the private cemetery, and had Wetherill ancestors and others reinterred there.

 Dr. Henry Emerson Wetherill (1871–1946), the eldest son of William H. and a U.S. Army surgeon and inventor, inherited Fatland in 1927.
 He had been a member of Robert Peary's 1893-94 Greenland expedition, on which he collected plant specimens.
 He also delivered Mrs. Peary's daughter Marie, whom the popular press dubbed the "Snow Baby."
 An inveterate tinkerer, his diagnostic medical devices were awarded the 1906 Longstreth Medal by the Franklin Institute.
 He also invented navigational instruments for ships, and a musical instrument called a trombone flute.
 Dr. Wetherill never married, and was buried in the private cemetery.
 He was the last Wetherill to own Fatland.